 (1) contracts by mail or otherwise with a Texas resident and either party is to perform the contract in whole or in part in this state;

 (2) commits a tort in whole or in part in this state; or

 (3) recruits Texas residents, directly or through an intermediary located in this state, for employment inside or outside this state.

 In Rem jurisdiction refers to the Court having jurisdiction over property, most commonly but not exclusively real estate.
 This is most often cited in suits where interest in the property is debated, foreclosures, or other such seizures.

 Quasi In Rem jurisdiction is an alternative to in personam jurisdiction (controversy over a party’s actions) or in rem jurisdiction (controversy over the interest of property).
 Even if the Court may lack jurisdiction over the Defendant via in personam or in rem, it can claim jurisdiction over the defendant’s property via quasi in rem.
 A party’s property could be seized at initiation of a suit.
 If a suit under quasi in rem is filed, this in essence forces a party to appear in Court to answer the suit, or to risk losing the property attached.
-Quasi in rem jurisdiction has been largely diluted and made ineffective and under common law, and nowadays mostly refers to the Court having jurisdiction to seize property belonging to the Plaintiff within the Court’s to satisfy a judgment.
+Quasi in rem jurisdiction has been largely diluted and made ineffective under common law, and nowadays mostly refers to the Court having jurisdiction to seize property in the Court’s geographical location to satisfy a judgment.